 We don't have a building full of artifacts, displays etc, not yet.
 Frankly we may never have a big brick and mortar home like many other museums, halls of history, conservation institutions, what ever you want to call them.
 Most are great places, others need help.
 Today it's tough for many museums with expensive overhead to survive.
 In 2017, at least three railroad museums and tourist railroads in the U. S. closed for good.
 Besides the financial matters, museums and tourist railroads must overcome other challenges to success including attracting regular visitors, reliable volunteers and properly managing communication to the general public and State and Federal regulatory agencies.

-We have been working this non profit organization project for just over three years.
+We have been working this non profit organization project for just over four years.
 Our first goal was and is preservation of a seven mile PRR rail line in Maryland.
 While we don't have ownership of the line (yet) it is preserved and should be safe for at least another two years.
 We are keeping an eye on it and the State DOT for further developments and opportunities.
 Along this journey, we have been asked to help other organizations with different types of assistance.
 Some of the assistance we have provided include research, document review and production, internet content creation, social media, engineering support and more.
 It s been very rewarding and we are currently working on several new projects which we will announce soon as details and progress emerge.
 Further, we are working on research and exhibit projects with two Maryland museums and will soon announce activities in which the public may participate.

 FPL Museum has also produced and shared dozens of short history stories on our Facebook page: www.facebook.com/pennsyrailroad.com

 People apparently appreciate what we have produced and shared as we have more the 11,000 followers, thanks!

 More short stories and photos on railroad history to come.